 relationship you had with that person or thing but you.

-may ask how does one get past grief.
+may ask how does one get past grief?
 The only way out of grief is through it; you

-concept of grief coaching comes in.
+concept of grief coaching may prove most valuable.

 We’ve defined grief.
 So, what is coaching?
 Coaching is a skill, not a profession.
 It